Alternative Insight

 The Unholy Trinity of Desperation

 The United States, Iran and Israel are leading the world to a cataclysm.
-Why does the world permit this happening and why does the United States make itself a partner in the travesty?
+Why the world acts quietly and permits this happening and why the United States make itself a partner in the travesty are mysteries

 Washington has no issue with Tehran that cannot be negotiated.
 What danger is Iran to an America that behaves responsibly, which means not interfering in the affairs of nations in the Middle East.
 Iran has no problem with Japan or China or Sweden.
 Why must Iran have a problem with the U.S.?
 The U.S. might not prefer the Islamic government, but why is that a problem for the United States?
 After all, one of the best friends of the U.S. is Saudi Arabia, a fundamentalist Islamic nation.Israel has issues with Iran, but Iran's attitude is not different from most nations that demand Israel modify its aggressive stance and return to being the nation permitted by the 1947 UN Resolution that created it.